 “Elicitation is a technique used to discreetly gather information.
 It’s a conversation with a specific purpose: collect information that is not readily available. … The conversation can be in person or over the phone.”

-Conducted by a skilled elicitor, elicitation seems to the listener as a normal social or professional conversation.
+Conducted by a skilled person, elicitation seems to the listener as a normal social or professional conversation.
 A person may never realize they were the target of elicitation or that they provided meaningful information.

-Sherlock Holmes, the fictional consulting detective, is a skilled elicitor.
+Sherlock Holmes, the fictional consulting detective, is skilled at elicitation conversation.
 He solves problems that baffle Scotland Yard’s police.
-He elicits new information from strangers through conversations.
+He gathers new information from strangers.
 He is unobtrusive when he guides the conversation in search of meaningful information.
 Then he puts together the information collected and solves the problem.

 “Elicitation is not interviewing” … Nolan

-Nolan sees Interviewing as all about pointed questions.
-The questioner uses a rigid Q&A format.
-Yes/no or close-ended questions gather the information.
+Nolan sees interviewing as all about pointed questions.
+The questioner uses a rigid Q&A format: Yes/no or close-ended questions to gather the information.

 - Elicitation is all about open dialogue, dialogue with a purpose.
 A market researcher conducting elicitation is: 1.
 Often speaking to many sources, 2.
 Gathering seemingly unrelated bits and pieces of data and then, 3.
 Stepping back constantly to see if patterns are emerging in the gathered information.

 One productive phrase I use in elicitation is a statement, not a question.